-A series of worksheets are provided to assist in the preparation of the Statement of Cash Flows.
-Within these worksheets, the following conventions are used to trace entries: A - Asset Section, L - Liabilities Section, R - Revenue Section, and E - Expense Section.
+WORKSHEETS FOR PREPARING STATEMENT OF CASH FLOWS (EXHIBIT 3) A series of worksheets are provided to assist in the preparation of the Statement of Cash Flows.
+Within these worksheets, the following conventions are used to trace entries: A - Asset Section; L - Liabilities Section; R - Revenue Section; and, E - Expense Section.

-Reconciliation of Net Operating Income (Loss) to Net Cash Provided (Used) by Operating Activities
+1. Reconciliation of Net Operating Income (Loss) to Net Cash Provided (Used) by Operating Activities

-This reconciliation is really a schedule that "indirectly" reconciles the operating income (loss) found on the SRECNP with the net cash provided (used) by operating activities as reported in the first section of the Statement of Cash Flows using the direct method.
+This reconciliation is really a schedule that "indirectly" reconciles the operating income (loss) found on the SRECNA with the net cash provided (used) by operating activities as reported in the first section of the Statement of Cash Flows using the direct method.
 The reconciliation is accomplished by adding or deducting transactions that do not provide or use cash and by adding or deducting changes in assets and liabilities that affect cash collected or paid during the reporting period for operations.
 Depreciation expense and bad debt expense are examples of transactions included in the reconciliation because they do not provide or use cash.
 Changes in assets and liabilities that are not used are those related to investments and capital items.

-2. Walk Forward of Statement of Net Position and SRECNP
+2. Walk Forward of Statement of Net Assets and Statement of Revenues, Expenses, and Changes in Net Assets

-A typical walk forward from the Statement of Net Position and the SRECNP is provided.
-Each line item on the statements is broken down into component parts that affect the Statement of Cash Flows and is labeled so that the components may be traced through to the Statement of Cash Flows.
+A typical walk forward from the Statement of Net Assets and the Statement of Revenues, Expenses, and Changes in Net Assets is provided.
+Each line item on the statements is broken down into component parts that affect the Statement of Cash Flows and labeled so that the components may be traced through to the Statement of Cash Flows.